 Hammer Series: The format explained

-The Hammer Series is a revolutionary new cycling format, but what is it and how does it work?
+The Hammer Series is a revolutionary new cycling format.
+What is it and how does it work?

 Hammer Series in a nutshell